gitrgoliveira/minikube-consul/README.md

 #### Canary
 ![Canary](diagrams/canary.png)

+https://webapp.ingress.consul:30080 will return `webapp - v1`

-Access https://webapp.ingress.consul:30080/?x-debug so you will always get `webapp v2`
+Access https://webapp.ingress.consul:30080/?x-debug so you will always get `webapp - v2`

 #### Rollout
 The rollout process is as follows: